 GO TELL THE BEES THAT I AM GONE (aka “BEES”) is the ninth book in my OUTLANDER series of novels which focus on Jamie Fraser and Claire Beauchamp Randall Fraser.
 I am currently writing and doing the historical research for this new novel.
+No publication date has been set yet (see below).

 Where did the title come from?
 Talking to your bees is a very old Celtic custom (known in other parts of Europe, too) that made it to the Appalachians.
 You always tell the bees when someone is born, dies, comes or goes—because if you don’t keep them informed, they’ll fly away.